 In any case, if you experience unusual symptoms after a tick bite, you should also consult your physician.

 Sometimes when pulling a tick out, it may happen that parts of the feeding apparatus break off and remain in the wound.
 But there is no need to panic.
 The body’s own healing powers ensure that the foreign body is expelled in a couple of days without consequences.
-It is important that you monitor the small wound left by the tick.
-If something becomes inflamed or you notice any other change, then you should go to the doctor to have the matter clarified.
+Monitor the wound and when an inflammatory reaction occurs to see your doctor.

 Search your body for more ticks